3 Levels of Contractor Compliance

 Low-dollar value, short-term engagements require a relatively light level of compliance vetting that is commonly covered by the app or platform the service is run through.
 As a consumer of these services, there is no classification risk because you are engaging with the app rather than with the actual worker.

 It’s up to the organization that created the app to ensure their workers are properly classified.
-Because these types of services are relatively new, compliance is still a real risk as evidenced by the number of misclassification lawsuits against companies like Uber, Instacart, and Lyft.
+However, compliance is still a real risk as evidenced by the number of misclassification lawsuits against companies like Uber, Instacart, and Lyft.

 2. Greater compliance: online marketplaces